joycemwang/beautiful-jekyll/_posts/2015-02-28-test-markdown.md

 ---
 layout: post
 title: A New Camera Company
-subtitle: Each post also has a subtitle
+subtitle: 'Like Snapchat, but, like, better'
 gh-repo: daattali/beautiful-jekyll
 gh-badge:
   - star